dfelinto/blender-manual/manual/3d_interaction/navigating/3d_view.rst

 hold :kbd:`CTRL-MMB` and move your mouse up and down.

-.. admonition:: If You Get Lost
+.. note:: If You Get Lost
-   :class: note

    If you get lost in 3D space, which is not uncommon, two hotkeys will help you:
    :kbd:`home` changes the view so that you can see all objects (:menuselection:`View --> View All` menu entry),